ankitects/anki-manual/src/editing.md

 when typing the answer, please see the [checking your answer](templates/fields.md#checking-your-answer) section.)

-**Sort by this field…​** tells Anki to show this field in the Sort Field column of the browser.
+- **Sort by this field…​** tells Anki to show this field in the Sort Field column of the browser.
 You can use this to sort cards by that field.
 Only one field can be the sort field at once.

-**Reverse text direction** is useful if you are studying languages that display text from right to left (RTL), such as Arabic or Hebrew.
+- **Reverse text direction** is useful if you are studying languages that display text from right to left (RTL), such as Arabic or Hebrew.
 This setting currently only controls editing; to make sure the text displays correctly during review, you'll need to adjust your [template](templates/styling.md#text-direction).

+- **Use HTML editor by default** is useful if you prefer to edit the fields directly in HTML.

+- **Collapse by default**.
+Fields can be collapsed/expanded.
+The animation can be disabled in the [preferences.](preferences.md)

 After you have added fields, you will probably want to add them to the front or back of your cards.
 For more information on that, please see the